YashdalfTheGray/findip/README.md

 It, yeah, it probably does.
 But I wanted to start this project because of a few reasons

 - There is this new Rust AWS SDK to experiment with
-- I wanted to build something that finds the external ID and figure out how to do it
+- I wanted to build something that finds the external IP and figure out how to do it
-- I wanted to ship a library and an executable all in one project
+- I wanted to ship a library and an executable all in one project, which I haven't done with Rust yet

 ## Design